 His designs are meant to evoke a period of time from the past while providing modern amenities.
 In some of the hotels, such as in Ubud, I feel this is contrived when the buildings are new construction; part of the beauty of history comes from its wear and tear and all the stories that were produced through the years.
 I do however admire his approach of creating an experience as if you were living in that time and place.

 In regards to Api Jiwa, the food was good, but certainly not up to the standards expected of the price point.
 Furthermore, the service overall was disconnected and lacking.
 When checking into the restaurant, we were made to feel like we didn’t have a reservation at two of the four touch-points required to get to the restaurant (front gate, reception desk, restaurant level, bar).
-It’s strange that a 5-star hotel has such a lack of internal communication.
+It’s unusual that a 5-star hotel would have such a lack of internal communication.

 I still hold high hopes for staying at one of Bill Bensley’s creations.
 Perhaps I can try to snag a weekend in his Sanya location before all the tourists come back to China later this year.